Blockade of Barcelona: Relief

 On 5 November, General St. Cyr with his troops, now 23,680 strong, was marching towards Barcelona.
 His siege of Roses, from 7 November to 5 December 1808, ended with a French victory.

 The decisive Battle of Cardadeu on 16 December 1808 ended with a French victory.
 On 21 December, St. Cyr defeated the Spanish at the Battle of Molins de Rei, driving the Catalan army away from Barcelona.
+An Italian division led by Domenico Pino was heavily involved in the aforementioned battles leading to the relief of Barcelona.